 Hydrotherapy is becoming popular in spas all over the world.
 My last experience was at the Secrets Spa by Pevonia in Puerto Vallarta, I remember feeling totally refreshed, with that in mind I was keen to try Living Shore Spa’s Aquapath treatment.

-The process begins with a Spa staffer explaining how the station to station treatments work.
-The Spa staffer follows your progress throughout the duration of your visit.
+The process begins with a Spa staffer explaining how the station-to-station treatments work.
+The Spa staffer follows your progress throughout your visit.

-Starting with the Swiss Shower where multiple body jets and a large rain-head shower cleanse your entire body.
-The next step involved a Detoxifying Mineral Bath, this is a hot tub with a series of jets that move from lower to mid back.
+Starting with the Swiss Shower, where multiple body jets and a large rain-head shower cleanse your entire body.
+The next step involved a Detoxifying Mineral Bath, a hot tub with a series of jets that move from lower to mid back.
 The tub is designed to start the detoxifying process by pulling toxins from the skin, as you move around, the jets hit at different heights.
-The 4 Stage Waterfall, was unavailable due to maintenance, so I had to bypass this experience.
+The 4 Stage Waterfall was unavailable due to maintenance, so I had to bypass this experience.
 But at this station, you sit on 4 separate benches as waterfalls rain over you in different patterns hitting the various pressure points on your head and shoulders (it’ll certainly be on the list for my next visit).
 The Eucalyptus Steam Sauna takes some time to get acclimatized.
 The steam infuses eucalyptus oil into the air.
-Not used to steam saunas, I did follow through for the recommended time.
+I was not used to steam saunas, but I followed through for the recommended time.
 The follow-up is the Glacier Shower waterfall (ice-cold water) which splashes over your body, after the hot sauna, to promote circulation – it’s definitely a shock to your system.
 Hot saunas followed by a cold water dips are typically enjoyed by Scandinavians and now gaining popularity in North America.

-Walking out of the spa after my treatment I felt completely revitalized and my skin felt silky smooth.
-I would’ve loved to chill by the water or just relax on my balcony – but all good things must come to an end.
+Walking out of the spa after my treatment I felt utterly revitalised and my skin felt silky smooth.
+I would’ve loved to chill by the water or just relax on my balcony – but all good things must end.
 I reluctantly packed up and headed to my car for the return journey – Toronto awaits.

 Living Water Resort